There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 Some tax-advantaged retirement accounts are “tax-deferred,” which means that you are not taxed on the money when you put it in the account, but only when you withdraw it during your retirement.
 Other accounts work the other way around — you are taxed on the money now, but not when you withdraw it (and any interest or investment gain it has earned) at retirement time.

 In either case, you are taxed on the money in these accounts at the same rate as you are on any other income — it is not taxed at a special rate.
-If you are still below the tax line after you take money out of a tax-deferred retirement account at retirement, you will not be asked to pay taxes on it then even if you also were not supposed to pay taxes when you deposited the money.
-Similarly, with the other variety of account, if you were below the tax line when you deposited the money, and therefore you were not asked to pay taxes on the money then, you will still not be required to pay any taxes on the money when you withdraw it at retirement even if you are above the tax line then.
+If you are still below the tax line when you take money out of a tax-deferred retirement account at retirement, you will not be taxed on it then even if you also were not taxed when you deposited the money.
+Similarly, with the other variety of account, if you were below the tax line when you deposited the money, and therefore you were not taxed on the money then, you will not be required to pay any taxes on the money when you withdraw it at retirement even if you are otherwise above the tax line then.

 If you put money into a tax-deferred retirement account, you are merely postponing the time at which you will have to decide how to avoid paying taxes on that amount.
 In order to stay tax-free when you retire, you will have to either remain under the tax line or resist in some other way (but see the section on Traditional-to-Roth rollovers for another option).

 A traditional IRA is a tax-deferred retirement account.
 You can deposit up to a few thousand dollars each year.
-However much you deposit is deducted from your income for the year and so you are not taxed on it that year (except for social insurance tax).
-Later, when you reach retirement age and withdraw money from your IRA, you will be taxed then on your contributions (and whatever interest or investment income they have earned) at whatever tax rate the government is charging then.
+However much you deposit is deducted from your income for the year on your tax return and so you do not face income tax on it that year (though you will still face social insurance tax).
+Later, when you reach retirement age and withdraw money from your IRA, it will be taxed then as income at whatever tax rate the government is charging then.

 A 401k is like a traditional IRA, but it is run by your employer.
 You fund it by withholding money from your paycheck, and you can typically put in more money each year than you can with an IRA.
 Some employers “match” a portion of your contributions with their own contributions.
 There is also a “Roth” 401k, which is like a regular 401k but is not tax-deferred.